-Temporary signs, also known as limited duration signs in Sec.
-19.1-278 of the county ordinance, are easy to procure, inexpensive and simple to install.
+Temporary signs, known as limited duration signs in Sec.
+19.1-278 of the county ordinance, are easy to buy and simple to install.
 They can provide an effective way to advertise.
-There are legal limits on where such signs may be posted in Chesterfield County.
+There are legal limits on where such signs may be posted on private property in Chesterfield County.
 County code standards control the permitted size, number and location of temporary signs on private property.

 Types of Temporary Signs

-Many different types of temporary signs advertise businesses, political campaigns, community organizations, events, real estate, yard sales, etc. Temporary signs (also known as limited duration signs) have a limited lifespan and are not permanently mounted.
+Many different types of temporary signs advertise businesses, political campaigns, community organizations, events, real estate, yard sales, etc. Temporary signs have a limited lifespan and are not permanently mounted.
 These signs include:

-Temporary signs consisting of cloth or other flexible material, used to attract attention to a commercial use or activity.
+- Flags: Temporary signs of flexible material, used to attract attention to a commercial use or activity.
 This includes feather flags (vertical advertising flags).

-Temporary signs, also called bandit signs or yard signs, made of plastic, foam, PVC, vinyl, cardboard, paper or other lightweight temporary material and are mounted on a wire or wooden stake, stand or frame driven into the ground.
+- Ground-Mounted Signs: Temporary signs, also called bandit yard, or lawn signs, made of lightweight temporary material and mounted on a wire, stake, stand or frame driven into the ground.

-Temporary signs and/or posters attached to utility poles and/or traffic safety signs.
+- Pole-Mounted Signs: Temporary signs or posters attached to utility poles or traffic safety signs.

 Prohibited Temporary Signs